hellohaptik/docs_haptik/docs/agent-chat/integrating-external-bot.md

 The client can then use this data for the integration.
 Here's how the integration will work:

 1) When the client wants to transfer the chat to an agent they perform the following actions:
- * Create a Haptik User - https://docs.haptik.ai/webhooks/create-haptik-user
+ * Create a Haptik User - [Link to Documentation](https://docs.haptik.ai/webhooks/create-haptik-user)
- * Send a message to Haptik - https://docs.haptik.ai/webhooks/send-message-to-haptik.
+ * Send a message to Haptik - [Link to Documentation](https://docs.haptik.ai/webhooks/send-message-to-haptik).
 This creates a new message in agent chat and assigns the chat to an agent.

 2) The client also needs to provide a webhook of their own where the responses from the agent will be sent.
-Haptik will send the agent responses to this webhook endpoint with the following paylaod - https://docs.haptik.ai/webhooks/webhook-payload.
+Haptik will send the agent responses to this webhook endpoint with the following paylaod - [Link to Documentation](https://docs.haptik.ai/webhooks/webhook-payload).

 3) Client processes the messages received on the webhook and forwards it to the user who sent the message.